Low-Battery-Squad/eco395m-midterm/README.md

 ## Key Findings (from the figures)

 - **ln(Load):** Large **positive** and statistically significant effect (95% CI well above zero).
-  *Interpretation (elasticity):* a 1% increase in load is associated with roughly a ~2% increase in price (see exact value in the report).
+  *Interpretation (elasticity):* a 1% increase in load is associated with roughly a ~2% increase in price .

 - **RenewableShare:** **Negative** and statistically significant (95% CI well below zero).
   *Interpretation:* higher renewable share is associated with lower prices.